 May 12, 2017

-A Lower Hutt woman and pro-euthanasia campaigner has pleaded not guilty to aiding a suicide and importing a drug that can be used for euthanasia.
+Exit’s former Wellington Chapter Coordinator Suzy Austen has pleaded not guilty to aiding a suicide and importing a drug that can be used for euthanasia.
+Suzy goes to trial on 12 February 2018.

 She also faces two charges of importing the narcotic sedative pentobarbitone.